Brian Fitzpatrick (American politician): Immigration

 In 2017, Fitzpatrick was critical of President Obama's executive order establishing the DACA program, but said the immigration system was broken.
 In a 2018 debate, he said he supported a path to citizenship for DREAMers, but that "any immigration reform package has to deal with border security."
 In 2019, he voted for the American Dream and Promise Act, which included no new border security measures.

 Fitzpatrick opposed Trump's 2017 executive order to impose a temporary ban on entry to the U.S. to citizens of seven Muslim-majority countries, saying, "the president's policy entirely misses the mark."

+In 2025, Fitzpatrick cosponsored the American Families United Act.

 LGBT rights

 Fitzpatrick supports same-sex marriage.
-In 2019, he co-sponsored and voted for the Equality Act, which would extend anti-discrimination protections to LGBT-identifying adults and minors and repeal Title IX; seven other House Republicans joined him in voting for it and it passed the House 236-173.
+In 2019, he co-sponsored and voted for the Equality Act, which would extend anti-discrimination protections to LGBT adults and minors; seven other House Republicans joined him in voting for it and it passed the House 236–173.
 He was one of three Republicans to vote for it in 2021 when it again passed the House.

 In 2022, Fitzpatrick was one of six Republicans to vote for the Global Respect Act, which sanctions foreign persons responsible for violations of internationally recognized human rights against lesbian, gay, bisexual, transgender, queer, and intersex (LGBTQI) individuals, and for other purposes.

 On July 19, 2022, Fitzpatrick and 46 other Republican representatives voted for the Respect for Marriage Act, which would codify the right to same-sex marriage in federal law.